DatAasee Architecture Documentation

 - Logic-Tier Type: Semantic layer

-- Presentation-Tier Type: HTTP-API (and Web-Frontend)
+- Presentation-Tier Type: HTTP API (and Web-Frontend)

-NOTE: For background information on data and software architecture, see: https://arxiv.org/abs/2409.05512 and references therein
+For background information on data and software architecture, see: https://arxiv.org/abs/2409.05512 and references therein.

 1. Introduction & Goals